imCodePartnerAB/iVIS/docs/quick_start/walkthrough_ivis_server_conf.rst

 Roles
 ~~~~~

-Role (roles) that consist from set of permission for API access.
+Role (roles) that consist from set of permissions for API access.

 Described next at `Create or edit iVIS role`_ .